Where History, Craft, and Couture Come to Life

 As a heritage museum, we serve as an educational hub where founding members can deeply engage with culture and history by retracing the steps of master couturiers.
 Through studying these patterns and reconstructing historical costumes, members gain hands-on experience with the techniques that define couture, promoting the art of craftsmanship and connecting modern creators with time-honored skills.

 By preserving these historical patterns, we also act as a cultural bridge, celebrating the achievements that have shaped the fashion industries of France and the United States.
-Our collection chronicles fashion history while fostering a rich cultural dialogue that intertwines high fashion with dressmaking.
+Our collection chronicles fashion history and fosters a rich cultural dialogue that intertwines high fashion with dressmaking.

 Become a Founding Member today and join us in preserving this rich heritage for generations to come.
 Founding Members of the museum have access to the archives to order research and educational material for study and reconstruction.